 Marble Throne Terrace

 Adorned by paintings, marble-carvings, tile-work, stucco, mirrors, enamel, woodcarvings, and lattice windows, the throne terrace embodies the finest of Iranian architecture.
 This building remained as the place of coronation and Nowruz greetings of Qajar kings.
-The last ceremony held in this place was the coronation of Reza Pahlavi in December 1925 after the establishment of his new kingdom.
+The last ceremony held in this place was the coronation of Reza Shah in December 1925 after the establishment of his new kingdom.

 Golestan Palace complex is a great place to immerse yourself in Iranian architecture from the Zand period until today.
 In different periods, especially during the Qajar era, various buildings were added to this complex, which resulted in a unique Emperial palace that encourages us to visit it today.
 Among the various buildings in Golestan, one of them, known as Shams ol-Emareh mansion – meaning “The Edifice of the Sun” – is considered the most stunning structure of the Golestan Palace whose unique glory amazes everyone.

 Before his visit to Europe, Naser al-Din Shah, the fourth king of Qajar Dynasty, was thinking of building a mansion in his capital to compete with Isfahan’s Ālī Qāpū.
 A tall building that he could stand on its roof to have panoramic views of entire capital city.
 By his order, Shams ol-Emareh building was started in 1865 and was finished in two years.
 The style of this building is a combination of traditional Iranian and Western architecture.

 Shams ol-Emareh, painting by Mahmood Saba – 19th c